A big pot of white bean soup with smoked turkey or ham is a favorite because if its simplicity and delicious use of leftovers.

-Updated with Pressure Cooker Instructions!
+Updated with Pressure Cooker instructions!
 See recipe notes for more details.

-Navy, Great Northern, Cannellini, pinto, black-eyed peas, or the 15 bean concoction sold in stores are all good choices for this recipe, so feel free to use whatever type you like best.
-Our favorite is Cannellini, which are like a white kidney bean with a soft, creamy texture.
+Navy, Great Northern, pinto, black-eyed peas, or the 15 bean concoction are all good choices for this recipe.
+Our favorite is cannellini, which are a white kidney bean with a soft, creamy texture.

-- 2 cups dry beans (soaked)
+- 2 cups dry cannellini beans

 - 1 teaspoon baking soda

-- 2 tablespoons extra virgin olive oil
+- 2 tablespoons extra-virgin olive oil

-- 1 large onion -- chopped
+- 1 large onion chopped

-- 2-3 stalks celery -- chopped
+- 2-3 stalks celery chopped

-- 2-3 large carrots -- chopped
+- 2-3 large carrots chopped

-- 2 cloves garlic -- minced
+- 2 cloves garlic minced

 - 2 Diestel Smoked Turkey Thighs or Drumsticks

-- 1 cup lentils (unsoaked)
+- 1 cup dry lentils (unsoaked)

 - 1 whole bay leaf

-- 2 cubes of homemade beef bouillon or ½ cup concentrated beef stock (optional)
+- 2 cubes of homemade beef bouillon or 1/2 cup concentrated beef stock (optional)

 - 2 teaspoons Paul Prudhomme's Meat Magic

-- 2 teaspoons Italian seasoning
+- 2 teaspoons dry Italian seasoning

-- 2 teaspoons cumin
+- 2 teaspoons ground cumin

-- Sea salt and pepper -- to taste
+- Sea salt and freshly ground black pepper to taste

 - Dissolve 1 teaspoon baking soda in 4 quarts water in a large pot.
 Add beans and soak at room temperature for at least 8 hours.
 Drain and rinse well.

 - Chop onion, carrot, celery, and garlic.
 Heat oil in large soup pot or pressure cooker over medium heat and cook onion, carrot, and celery caramelized.
-Add garlic and cook until fragrant.
+Mix in garlic and cook until fragrant.
 (If using a slow cooker, transfer softened vegetables to the cooker at this point and continue with remaining instructions.)

-- Add soaked and rinsed beans, lentils, turkey thighs or drumsticks, and bay leaf to the pot; cover with broth or stock.
+- Stir in soaked and rinsed beans, lentils, turkey thighs or drumsticks, and bay leaf to the pot; cover with broth or stock.
 Be sure to add enough liquid to cover with 2-3 inches above ingredients to allow beans to absorb liquid.

 - Bring to a boil then reduce heat and simmer for 2-3 hours on the stove or 4-6 hours in a crockpot set on low.
 Add spices and bouillon the last hour or so, adjust until desired flavor is reached.
 Salt and pepper to taste.